canjs/canjs/guides/getting-started-tutorial/more-on-components.md

 RestaurantListComponent is first loaded is 'undefined'.
 Setting the value to 'undefined' causes the Stache template to remove it from the DOM.
-As soon as we set currentRestaurant to a valid value, the scope, which is an observable can.Map, broadcasts this change, and the template refreshes automatically, rendering the current restaurant section.
+As soon as we set currentRestaurant to a valid value, the scope, which is an observable can.Map, broadcasts this change and the template refreshes automatically, rendering the current restaurant section.

 ## View Models